zacchiro/beangrep/README.md

                                   Only return entries with at least one metadata key/value pair matching given
                                   pattern.
-A pattern is a pair of regexs separated by ':', the former matching on metadata key, the latter on metadata value.
+A pattern is a pair of regexs separated by ":", the former matching on metadata key, the latter on metadata value.
-                                  "The second regex is optional and defaults to '.*'.
+                                  The second regex is optional and defaults to ".*".
   -n, --narration REGEX           Only return entries whose narrations match
                                   given regex.
   -p, --payee REGEX               Only return entries whose payees match given